 Banks, Building Societies, Insurance companies, Local Authorities, and even some Private Individuals offer mortgages.

 The amount a purchaser can borrow from a Bank or Building Society depends on two main factors.
 Firstly the value and condition of the property itself needs to be checked.
 This can be done by way of a valuation and survey of the property.
-Secondly details and evidence of the purchaser’s own personal financial position, particularly income, needs to be provided.
+Secondly, details and evidence of the purchaser’s own personal financial position, particularly income, needs to be provided.
 The amount, which a lender will lend, is usually based on the amount of a number of years’ income for a buyer.
-Typically, some Banks and Building Societies would provide mortgages advance to a couple, based on three times the major income and once of the minor income.
-However there are many different ways of assessing the mortgages amount that can be advanced.
+Typically, some Banks and Building Societies would provide a mortgage advance to a couple, based on three times the major income and once of the minor income.
+However there are many different ways of assessing the amount of the mortgages that can be advanced.

 There are all sorts available.
 We really cannot provide any detailed advice as to these.
-We highly recommend you seek advice from an Independent Financial Advisor for more in depth information about mortgages.
-The main types are Repayment, Endowment and Pension mortgages.
+We highly recommend you seek advice from an Independent Financial Advisor for more in-depth information about mortgages.
+The main types are Repayment and Pension mortgages.

-This is similar to an Endowment mortgages.
 A mortgages loan is taken out for a term of say 25 years.
-In addition the purchaser takes out a pension plan.
+In addition, the purchaser takes out a pension plan.
 Tax relief is available on the payments into the pension.
 The theory is that the purchaser pays only the interest on the loan (but not the capital) over the 25 years.
 The purchaser over the same period pays into the pension plan.
 The end result is that at the end of the 25 years there should be enough of a lump sum available from the pension plan to pay off the mortgages.

 If a purchaser takes out normal Repayment mortgages then they may want to protect the rest of their family should the purchaser die before the mortgages are paid off.
 One way this can be done is to take out Mortgages Protection Policy.
 For a regular monthly premium if the purchaser dies before the mortgages are paid off the policy will pay out an amount to hopefully pay off the amount outstanding on the mortgages.